 - Exchange provides no tracking info for invitation received in Notes but accepted post-migration in Exchange.
-Notes is unable to associate an accepted meeting invitation with a meeting organized in Notes, if the invitation was originally received in Notes, but not accepted until the recipient had migrated to Exchange. - Message subjects truncated: Messages with subjects longer than 4096 characters cause Migrator for Notes to Exchange to stop processing a mailbox at that message.
-Migrator for Notes to Exchange therefore truncates longer subjects to 4096 characters.
+Notes is unable to associate an accepted meeting invitation with a meeting organized in Notes, if the invitation was originally received in Notes, but not accepted until the recipient had migrated to Exchange. - Message subjects truncated: Messages with subjects longer than 4096 characters cause MNE to stop processing a mailbox at that message.
+MNE truncates longer subjects to 4096 characters.
 Meanwhile, Outlook truncates any message subject longer than 255 characters to 255 characters.
-A message subject longer than 4096 characters will be truncated twice during migration: once by Migrator for Notes to Exchange, to 4096 characters, and then again by Outlook, to 255 characters. - Duplicate messages from multiple Notes locations: Migrator for Notes to Exchange does not filter duplicate messages that it finds in different locations in the Notes environment.
-For example, a message that has been deleted in Notes might appear in Exchange if it had not yet been processed by the server, so that it also occurred in some other Notes location(s). - Hidden-contact AD forwarding option doesn't work in Exchange 2010 or later: The AD forwarding option to create a hidden contact, and attach it as the alternate recipient of the mailbox (set by [General] Forwarding- Method=0), does not work in Exchange 2010 or later.
+A message subject longer than 4096 characters is truncated twice during migration: once by MNE to 4096 characters, and again by Outlook to 255 characters. - Duplicate messages from multiple Notes locations: MNE does not filter duplicate messages that it finds in different locations in the Notes environment.
+For example, a message that has been deleted in Notes might appear in Exchange if it had not been processed by the server so that it also occurred in some other Notes locations. - Hidden-contact AD forwarding option does not work in Exchange 2010 or later: The AD forwarding option to create a hidden contact and attach it as the alternate recipient of the mailbox (set by [General] Forwarding- Method=0), does not work in Exchange 2010 or later.
 This appears to be a limitation of Exchange. - A Created object within a Notes message appears twice (duplicated) after migration to Outlook. - Notes user-created folders are migrated to Outlook system folders.
-A user-created folder in Notes that has the same name as an Outlook system folder will migrate to the corresponding Outlook system folder.
+A user-created folder in Notes that has the same name as an Outlook system folder migrates to the corresponding Outlook system folder.
 Meanwhile, a Notes system folder migrates to its equivalent Outlook system folder.
 For example, the Notes system "Sent" folder and any user-created folder in Notes named "Sent Items" would both be migrated to the Outlook "Sent Items" folder. - When migrating only iNotes contacts, the Notes Mail Files screen does not appear, so you cannot choose to migrate via the server or the file system.
 The program will run via file system if that's what you chose for your last migration, unless you go into the Task Parameters or INI file and change it. - Possible problem with Symantic E-Vault migration: When migrating from a Notes environment with Symantic E-Vault, Exchange propagation issues may interfere with Migrator for Notes to Exchange setting custom attributes when the destination mailbox has never been accessed either by Outlook or by the migration application.
 One simple workaround would be to first run a "dummy" migration (e.g., use a date filter where date > 1/1/2100) to open all the target mailboxes before running the real migration.